 People surely have plans to travel once the pandemic is in control.
 Now it looks like these plans might be successful because news is, Dubai is likely to allow tourists to visit the city from July.
 UAE as a whole is gradually looking towards promoting tourism again.
-While you must be looking forward to these 10 best things to do in the UAE capital, there are some places which might not be very touristy but surely worth a visit.
+While you must be looking forward to these 10 best things to do in Abu Dhabi, there are some offbeat places which might not be very touristy but surely worth a visit.

 If you’re the type who likes to chill by the beach, sit in a park or visit galleries and exhibitions instead of engaging in the hustle and bustle of malls and busy tourist attractions, read on!
 TicketsToDo presents to you 5 offbeat yet beautifully amazing places in Abu Dhabi you certainly must visit.

 1. Mushrif Central Park